 The bone marrow is the only site of blood production after birth.
 Bones are composed of both cortex and medulla.
 The cortex is a strong layer of compact bone and the medulla is a honeycomb of spongy bone which forms the medullary cavity and contains the bone marrow.
 The marrow is soft fatty tissue which can be found inside the sternum (middle of the chest), pelvis (hip bone), and femur (thigh bone).
-Fibrous tissue in the marrow supports haemopoietic stem cells, which are large "primitive" undifferentiated cells.
-The haemopoietic stem cells can differentiate (change and specialise) to become a particular type of mature cell.
+Fibrous tissue in the marrow supports haemopoietic stem cells, which are "primitive" undifferentiated cells.
+The haemopoietic stem cells can differentiate (change, specialise and multiply) to become a particular type of mature blood cell.
 These include erythrocytes, granulocytes, macrophages, monocytes, mast cells, megakaryocytes and lymphoid cells.
 Normally, only mature cells are released from the bone marrow and enter the bloodstream.

 Any condition that may cause an abnormality in the production of the haemopoietic stem cell, the haemopoietic precursor or the mature blood cells can cause a bone marrow disorder.
 A variety of things can go wrong, including:

 - The over production of one cell type which will affect the overall cell balance in the bone marrow and blood.
 This may result in a decrease in the production of other cell types.

 - Production of abnormal cells that don't mature or function properly.